it's a game

 Wrong.

 We have AI that can write anything now.
 But we don't release it because everything you guys buy now is from us.
 There is no such things as programmers or developers or artists anymore.
 We can make a game in one day.
-Why do you think we have a bunch of retarded women stand in our pictures and tell you they made your game?
+Why do you think we have a bunch of moronic women stand in our pictures and tell you they made your game?

 Absolutely this.
-Everyone disagreeing is a poorfag non software engineer.
+Everyone disagreeing is a poorgay non software engineer.
 Aside from work I use AI to accelerate my hobby software projects and it’s at best like an accelerated documentation machine.
 Like 80% of the cases where it provides code, it is not functional or barely functional.
 Only in very small scope prompts does it work wonders.
 It always baffles me when seeing posts like op

-most people think software development is writing code; it's not and that's why I hate the term "coding." creating software is a process of formally developing a system that you describe through code. i would argue that any system capable of actually replacing a human software engineer would necessarily need human level intelligence, and then everyone's just fucked.
+most people think software development is writing code; it's not and that's why I hate the term "coding." creating software is a process of formally developing a system that you describe through code. i would argue that any system capable of actually replacing a human software engineer would necessarily need human level intelligence, and then everyone's just fricked.

 Most actually requires human intelligence jobs are safe from "AI", possibly forever, but certainly for a few hundred years.
 AGI might not even be possible, I'd suspect not, but until we even understand how biological sentience arises, it's extremely suspect that we will somehow create it in a machine.